Alphabetical list:

 Treatment - medication (bladder instillations)

 DMSO, a wood pulp extract, is the only approved bladder instillation for IC/PBS yet it is much less frequently used in urology clinics.
 Research studies presented at recent conferences of the American Urological Association by C. Subah Packer have demonstrated that the FDA approved dosage of a 50% solution of DMSO had the potential of creating irreversible muscle contraction.
-However, a lesser solution of 25% was found to be ...Section: Interstitial cystitis
+However, a lesser solution of 25% was found to be reversible.
+Long term use is questionable, at best, particularly given the fact that the method of action of DMSO is not ...Section: Interstitial cystitis